aarniolaura/aarniolaura.github.io/cmdline_course.md

 * pwd, whoami, wget
 * cat, less, nano

 ### Week 2.
 Navigating a UNIX system
+In this part, we learned about users and permissions.
+The first lesson was about switching to the root user and setting up a password for it, and how to switch between different users using su and sudo su.
+We also learned how to execute commands with sudo as a temporary root user.
+After having grasped this, the next task was to change read, write and execute permissions of a file and change the owner of a file.
+Commands learned:
+* su, sudo su (switch user)
+* chmod (change access permissions)
+* chown (change the owner of a file)
+We also worked with a remote server, taito, and learned how to transfer and copy files securely from and to a secure server.
+Commands learned:
+* ssh (connect to a remote server)
+* sftp (secure file transfer protocol)
+* scp (secure copy)
+Finally, there was also some information about how to view currently running processes and how to end them.
+* ps aux (view currently running processes)
+* top (view processes that are taking the most resources)

 ### Week 3.
 Corpus processing